George William Allibone ran the Houston Wellness Clinic in Houston, TX.

 On March 1, 2019, Allibone surrendered his license to practice medicine in lieu of further disciplinary proceedings after the Texas Medical Board investigated his assessment, care and treatment of patients.

-Many would call him a quack because of the unscientific treatments he offers for all manner of conditions, including cancer, weight loss, and Lyme disease, which is rare in Texas.
+Many would call him a quack because of the unscientific treatments he offered for all manner of conditions, including cancer, weight loss, and Lyme disease, which is rare in Texas.

-On August 22, 2017, a formal complaint was filed by the Texas Medical Board.
+In 2017, a formal complaint was filed by the Texas Medical Board.

 According to the Texas Medical Board:

 Respondent [Allibone] violated the standard of care with regard to medical care provided to three patients, hereinafter referred to as Patient(s) 1, 2 and 3.
 Respondent also failed to meet the standard of care in that he did not maintain adequate medical records for each of the three patients.
 In addition, Respondent failed to obtain appropriate consents for treatment, including consents for alternative/complimentary treatments.

 Furthermore, Respondent engaged in unprofessional conduct by breaching patient- physician confidentially of Patients 1 and 2, both of whom Respondent treated for extensive lengths of time despite having intertwining close personal relationships.

 Disciplinary Action and Agreed Order